Out and About: What to Look Forward to During Pride 2018

 Celebrating Pride is one of the best parts of spring and summer.
 The sunshine, the solidarity, and the sensational gathering of diverse communities in the name of love—we cherish it every year.
 While every Pride celebration near you is worth attending, here are some of the highlights around the country that we’re most excited about.

 Pride Torontois always one of the biggest and brightest Prides around, and this year will be no exception.
-June 2017 marks Toronto’s second annual Pride Month (that's right, you've got all of June to pull up a chair).
+June 2018 marks Toronto’s third annual Pride Month (that's right, you've got all of June to pull up a chair).

 “Rise Up” with Pride Pittsburgh.
 Image courtesy of Pride Pittsburgh.